PAIR-code/deliberate-lab/lit/README.md

 correspond to `*_config.ts` components, all found under `src/experiment-components` (see next section).

-### Experiment Components and Modules
+### Experiment Stages and Modules

 Experiment components (including configurations and previews) are organized under `src/experiment-components`.

-Standalone or base components (e.g., `survey`, which is used across tasks) are at the top level of the experiment directory, while any closely associated components (e.g., for a specific game or task) are clustered under the `modules` subdirectory.
+Standalone stage components (e.g., `survey`, which is used across tasks) are at the top level of the experiment directory, while any closely associated stage components (e.g., for a specific game or task) are clustered under the `modules` subdirectory.

 For example, `src/experiment-components/info` (not a module)